jroovy/random-password-generator/README.md

 # Random Password Generator
-A collection of scripts that generate random strings of text, each accounting for a different scenario.
+A collection of scripts that generate random strings of text, each made for a different scenario.
 ## rpg-urandom.sh
 ### Scenario: `/dev/random` or `/dev/urandom` is available
 `rpg-urandom.sh` uses the built-in RNG present on most Linux/Unix systems (including Android). \